Tom Brady Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 - Note: Brady's stats vs. Falcons date back to 2016.

-- The Falcons are conceding 249.3 passing yards per game this year, the NFL's 13th-ranked pass defense.
+- The 249.3 yards per game the Falcons are giving up through the air makes them the NFL's 13th-ranked pass defense.

-- The Falcons have given up 21 passing TDs this year (1.9 per game), ranking them 27th among NFL defenses.
+- The Falcons have allowed 21 touchdowns through the air (1.9 per game).
+They are 27th in the league in that category.

 Recent Performances

-- Brady has racked up 753 passing yards (251.0 per game) and has a 68.4% completion percentage (78-for-114) over his last three appearances, tossing five touchdowns and four interceptions.
+- Brady has racked up 753 passing yards (251.0 per game) and has a 68.4% completion percentage this year (78-of-114) while throwing five touchdowns and four interceptions over his last three games.

 Brady's Tampa Bay Teammates